pyblosxom/pyblosxom/docs/plugins/flavourfiles.rst

-This solves the problem that flavour packs are currently difficult to package, install, and maintain because static files (images, css, js, ...) have to get put somewhere else and served by the web-server and this is difficult to walk a user through.
+This solves the problem that flavour packs are currently difficult to package, install, and maintain because static files (images, css, js, ...) have to get put somewhere else and served by the web server and this is difficult to walk a user through.

 It handles urls that start with ``flavourfiles/``, then the flavour